anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 - `colourLegendTitle`
 - `symbolLegendTitle`

-`label` defines text that you see when hovering mouse over some element.
+`label` defines the text that you see when hovering the mouse over some element.
 If vectors that specify `x` or `y` coordinates have names, these names will be used as labels.
-Otherwise, element's index is used as its label (note, that indices start from 0).
-One can also define the main `title` of a plot, its size (`titleSize`) and position. `titleX` specifies horisontal position of title midpoint, while `titleY` is vertical position of its bottom.
-`axisTitleX` and `axisTitleY` set title to x and y axes respectively. `colourLegendTitle` and `symbolLegendTitle` have already been mentioned in the sections above - they specify titles for colour and symbol legends.
+Otherwise, the element's index is used as its label (note that indices start from 0).
+One can also define the main `title` of a plot, its size (`titleSize`) and position. `titleX` specifies the horizontal position of title midpoint, while `titleY` is the vertical position of its bottom. `axisTitleX` and `axisTitleY` set title to x and y axes respectively. `colourLegendTitle` and `symbolLegendTitle` have already been mentioned in the sections above - they specify titles for colour and symbol legends.

 ```r